 Voting membership: Eight to ten tenure-track, graduate faculty (two elected from each College), the Director of Graduate Studies (Ex Officio), and the Registrar (Ex Officio).
 The Director of Graduate Studies serves as Chair of the committee and votes only in case of a tie.
-Non-Voting membership: Graduate Coordinators/Directors, the Faculty Senate representative, and the Library representative.
+Non-Voting membership: Graduate Coordinators/Directors, the Faculty Senate representative, a representative from the Library, and two (2) students that have graduate classification status.